-Table 1 : Definition of effectiveness ! a the second se second second sec and atticionely for mar iadina nroiocte citoa i a tha racaaran litarati ira א מווע בוווטובווטע וטו ווומו ומטוווט טוטובטנא טונבט ו
+Table ?? : Definition of effectiveness and efficiency for managing projects cited in the research literature.

+150 10 Effectiveness Efficiency

+151 Patah (2010)

-Effectiveness Efficiency Patah (2010) The effectiveness in any project is determined by how well the project contributes to the achievement of the strategic objectives of the organization The efficiency is determined by how well the project was conducted.
-Jugdev e Müller (2005) The effectiveness means achieving goals and objectives; and both are guided by practical purposes related to obtaining successful.
-The efficiency means maximizing output for a given input level.
-Shenrar, Poli e Lechler (2000) apud Shenrar e Dvir (2010) The effectiveness is strategically managed projects focused on getting results for the business and grow in the marketplace.
-The efficiency is operationally managed projects focused on performing the scope and meet time and budget goals.
-Shenrar e Dvir (2010) Projects should be evaluated based on their contributions to business results.
-The meeting targets for time and budget indicate that the project was managed efficiently.
-Dweiri e Kablan (2006) The effectiveness is measured or evaluated based on the degree of achievement of project objectives.
-Efficiency is measured through the achievement of time, cost and quality criteria of the project.
+- The effectiveness in any project is determined by how well the project contributes to the achievement of the strategic objectives of the organization - The efficiency is determined by how well the project was conducted.

+11 Jugdev e Müller (2005)

+The effectiveness means achieving goals and objectives; and both are guided by practical purposes related to obtaining successful.

+- The efficiency means maximizing output for a given input level.
+The effectiveness is strategically managed projects focused on getting results for the business and grow in the marketplace. - The efficiency is operationally managed projects focused on performing the scope and meet time and budget goals.

+12 Shenrar e Dvir (2010)

+- Projects should be evaluated based on their contributions to business results. - 164 The meeting targets for time and budget indicate that the project was managed efficiently.

+${165}$ 13 Dweiri e Kablan (2006)

+- 166 The effectiveness is measured or evaluated based on the degree of achievement of project objectives. - 167 Efficiency is measured through the achievement of time, cost and quality criteria of the project.

+${168}$ 14 Source: The author (2014).

 In this paper Effectiveness is determined by how the project contributes to the achievement of business results and Efficiency is measured as a function of performing the scope and meeting targets of time, cost and quality criteria of the project.

-V. CRITICAL SUCCESS FACTORS IN PROJECTS

-Baccarini (1999), Pinto and Mantel (1990), Pinto and Prescott (1988), Pinto and Slevin (1988), Shenhar et al. (2001), understand that the process of managing projects involving the implementation of successful projects in organizations, represents topic of interest to researchers and project managers.

 Much has been written to help project managers in their efforts to manage and guide a variety of organizational projects with greater efficiency and effectiveness.
-Empirical and conceptual approaches have been applied to the study of the management of the project and as a result, different process models were presented and CSF contributed significantly to the success of the project.
+Empirical and conceptual approaches have been applied to the study of the management of the project and as a result, different process models were

+174 presented and CSF contributed significantly to the success of the project.